-- Children with a particular medical condition which can be met most appropriately by the Academy.
-Applications must be accompanied by a medical declaration form signed by the child’s General Practitioner or Consultant confirming the condition and detailing the child’s needs.
+- Children with a particular medical condition.
+Applications submitted under this criterion must be accompanied by a medical declaration form (ASU75M) signed by the child’s General Practitioner or Consultant confirming the condition, detailing the child’s needs and specifying why, in their opinion, Oldbury Academy is the only or most appropriate school to meet the child’s needs.
 All applications under this criterion will be assessed by the Governing Body to decide whether the child’s needs can be met most appropriately by the Academy.

-- Children will be prioritised by distance measured in a straight line from a child’s home to the Academy’s main entrance (as determined by the head teacher), with priority being given to those living closest to the school.
-(The distance is measured from the ordnance survey address point for the property.)
+- Children will be prioritised by distance, measured in a straight line from a child’s home* to the Academy’s main entrance (as determined by the head teacher), with priority being given to those living closest to the school.

 * Measured from the Local Land and Property Gazetteer address base for the property.